holt/syringe/README.md

                 // }
 ```

-The logging utility returns some useful information and logs out a messsage to the console.
+The logging utility returns some useful information and logs out a message to the console.

 Now we change the registry data for one of the items ...